LiLab-CIBR/Social_Seq/docs/安装示例流程代码/bug_fix.en.md

 You can skip this step if you are using Windows Docker.

 **Why forwarding is needed?**

 Typically, the client computer (e.g., IP 10.50.7.103) running the web interface and the remote server (e.g., IP 10.50.60.6) are on different machines.
 Due to Chrome's restrictions, although vs-code-server (http://10.50.60.6:8080) can be accessed, advanced features (file browsing, Jupyter, etc.) are not permitted.

-**Solution**
+**Simple Solution**

-Recommended: Forward the remote server's port 8080 (http://10.50.60.6:8080) to the local machine (http://localhost:8080, i.e., http://10.50.7.103:8080).
+Forward the remote server's port 8080 (http://10.50.60.6:8080) to the local machine (http://localhost:8080, i.e., http://10.50.7.103:8080).
 Chrome browser can then access it normally.
 This is because Chrome has no restrictions on accessing localhost.

-Not recommended: Configure HTTPS upgrade, i.e., (https://10.50.60.6:8080), but this requires configuring SSL certificates on the remote server, which is cumbersome.

 ```
 ssh -L 8080:10.50.60.6:8080 username@10.50.60.6
 ```

 **Operating Steps**

 Windows client computers can perform the following operations.
 Remember to replace the IP addresses with the actual server address and port.

 | Client Operating System | Server Firewall Port 8080 | Proxy Method |